forcedotcom/salesforcedx-vscode/contributing/publishing.md

 # Prerequisites

 1. Publisher has a valid CircleCI token for the forcedotcom organization.
-More info on CircleCI's doc [Create a Personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
+See [Create a Personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) in the CircleCI docs.
 1. Publisher is a part of the GitHub team 'PDT'.

 # Steps

 ## Creating a release branch

-The release branch is typically created from a scheduled job in CircleCi.
-This scheduled job cuts the release branch off of the `develop` branch on Mondays at 7 PM PST.
+The release branch is typically created from a scheduled job in CircleCI.
+This scheduled job creates the release branch off of the `develop` branch on Mondays at 7 PM PST.
 Release branches are in the format `release/vxx.yy.zz`.

 To create a release branch manually:

-<b>Note that this isn't typically required due to the scheduled job in CircleCi</b>
+<b>Note that this isn't typically required due to the scheduled job in CircleCI</b>

 1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
 1. Search for `Tasks: Run Task`.